 If a parent prevents the other from spending time with the children as set out in the order without real justification, this is a breach of the order.
 When making a child arrangements order, the courts are required to attach a notice warning of the consequences of failing to comply with it.
 The Court has a wide range of powers in the event of a breach taking place without reasonable excuse, and includes:-

 If a court is to consider a breach of the order, a party will need to make an application to the court for enforcement.
 When the court considers whether to make an enforcement order, the court must be satisfied that making the order is necessary and proportionate to the seriousness and frequency of the party breaching the order.

 The court will consider:-

 Concern has however arisen amongst some practitioners that courts are often slow to respond to an application for enforcement and are reluctant to penalise the parent in breach; particularly if the defaulting parent is the one with whom the children live.
 It is felt that this sends a dangerous message in that court orders are optional, not mandatory and that the relationship with the non-resident parent is meaningless.

 For more information on this subject read our blog post, Breach of child arrangements order - What should I do next?

 We have put together some guidance to give you an idea about what to expect during the initial consultation appointment and the type of information we will ask for.
 It has been modelled on an appointment for a client who is considering or going through a divorce, but the general principles apply to all appointments.
 Click HERE to download.

 We have Family Law solicitors who are recognised specialists in Children Law.
-Heidi Fleming has a specialist accreditation in Children Law from Resolution.
+Heidi Fleming has a specialist accreditation in Children Law and is a member of the Law Society's Children Panel.
 If you need advice on obtaining a Child Arrangement Order, please talk to our Family Law team on 0330 0945 500, email firstname.lastname@example.org or complete our Online Contact Form and we'll get back to you.